Coyotes vs. Sabres Player Props Betting Odds

 Nick Schmaltz Props

-Nick Schmaltz is a key piece of the offense for Arizona with 20 total points this season.
-He has scored nine goals and added 11 assists in 26 games.
+Nick Schmaltz's season total of 20 points has come from nine goals and 11 assists.

 Schmaltz Recent Games